 While Thompson was incarcerated, Catherine gave birth to a son whom they named Benjamin.
 After serving two years in Huntsville prison, Thompson’s conviction by a military court was ruled illegal and President U.S. Grant granted him a full pardon.

 In 1870, Ben Thompson left Texas for Abilene, Kansas, a boomtown due to the expanding cattle trade.
 In 1871, Ben, with partner Phil Coe, opened the "Bulls Head Saloon" in Abilene.
 They had known one another for some time before Abilene.

 Their saloon prospered due to the many cattle drives that gave Abilene a steady stream of cowboys' passing through who were anxious to drink and gamble.

 Why?
-First, no one supposedly knew Hardin was there since Hardin was using an alias; and second Hardin did not want to bring attention to himself because the Texas Rangers were after him -- and there was a huge reward for the capture of Hardin.
+Well first of all, no one supposedly knew Hardin was there since Hardin was using an alias.
+And second, Hardin did not want to bring attention to himself because the Texas Rangers were after him -- and there was a huge reward for the capture of Hardin.

 But to say that an infuriated Ben Thompson tried to incite a very young John Wesley Hardin by exclaiming to him: "He's a damn Yankee.
 Picks on rebels, especially Texans, to kill" is a stretch.

 The story goes that Hardin, then under the assumed name of "Wesley Clements" or "Clemens" supposedly had some sort of hero-worship for Hickok, and replied, "If Wild Bill needs killin', why don't you kill him yourself?"